tigerrushi/mle-training/mle_code_snippet/README.md

-# Median housing value prediction
+# Median housing value predictions

 The housing data can be downloaded from https://raw.githubusercontent.com/ageron/handson-ml/master/.
 The script has codes to download the data.
 We have modelled the median house value on given housing data.